Congress Files Case Over Merger Of MLCs With TRS

 Aggrieved by the legislature order, former Leader Of Opposition in the Council Shabbir Ali filed a writ petition in the High Court.

 As the CJ Radhakrishnan is on leave, the petition is likely to come up for hearing on December 26.

 In his petition, Shabbir Ali contended that the Council Chairman Swamy Goud was acting in an arbitrary manner and overlooking the basic principles of the Constitution.

 He also called on Goud and urged him to take action against his party's two rebel MLCs for defecting to the TRS without tendering resignations from their MLC posts.

 "As per the rules, only the Election Commission is competent to merge a political party with any other," Shabbir Ali told mediapersons.

-filed in: Telangana, Shabbir Ali, High Court, Hyderabad High Court, Telangana Legislative Council, Party Defections, Telangana Congress, TRS, Courts, Legal
+filed in: Party Defections, Shabbir Ali, High Court, Hyderabad High Court, Telangana Legislative Council, Telangana Congress, TRS, Courts, Legal